ionic bonding image header

 7 7 1 1- F-, Cl-, Br-

-Since metal atoms lose electrons when they react to achieve full last shells and non-metal atoms gain electrons when they react then it would seem obvious that metals and non-metals react readily together to form compounds made up of ions; that is ionic compounds.
+Since metal atoms lose electrons when they react to achieve full outer electron shells and non-metal atoms gain electrons when they react then it would seem obvious that metals and non-metals react readily together to form compounds made up of ions; that is ionic compounds.

 dot and cross diagram to show the formation of sodium chloride.